hchachko/cs545-final-project/README.md

 13) Hit the save icon in the bottom left.
 Close the page.

-&emsp; In a console window:
+&emsp; In a seperate console window:

 14) cd to the "Server" directory.